desireesantos/desireesantos.github.io/_posts/2016-06-26-tecnologies-changes-our-lifes.md

 This revolution of the chip and microprocessor was the advent of DVD, CT scan, phone, ...
 A discovery that caused a revolution not only technological, but economic and industrial, social and cultural.
 We're talking there about 1970 year Brazil won the World Cup for the third, ie a not so distant past!

-Seconds researchers, the number of components inside the chip has been doubling every 18 months, as has been happening about 45 years, the chips will reach the limits of molecular dimensions, depleting the miniaturialização process.
+Seconds researchers, the number of components inside the chip has been doubling every 18 months, as has been happening about 45 years, the chips will reach the limits of molecular dimensions, depleting the miniaturialization process.
 The prediction was made by Gordon Moore in the 1960s - called Moore's Law.